pschachte/wybe/WYBE.md

 resource.

 The `io` resource is implicitly defined at the top level of a Wybe program.
-There is also a predefined `argc` and `argv` resource holding the number of command line arguments and an array of the arguments themselves.
+There are also predefined `argc` and `argv` resources holding the number of command line arguments and an array of the arguments themselves.
 The `command` resource holds the name by which the current executable was executed, as a string, and the `arguments` resource holds the command line arguments supplied